 Olivier Bilodeau Cybersecurity Research Lead, GoSecure

 Olivier Bilodeau is leading the Cybersecurity Research team at GoSecure.
-With more than 10 years of infosec experience, he enjoys attracting embedded Linux malware, writing tools for malware research, reverse-engineering all-the-things and vulnerability research.
-Passionate communicator, Olivier has spoken at several conferences like BlackHat USA/Europe, Defcon, Botconf, SecTor, Derbycon, HackFest and many more.
-Invested in his community, he co-organizes MontréHack, a monthly workshop focused on applied information security, and NorthSec, Montreal's community conference and Capture-The-Flag.
+With more than 10 years of infosec experience, he enjoys luring malware operators into his traps, writing tools for malware research and vulnerability research.
+Olivier is a passionate communicator having spoken at several conferences including BlackHat, Defcon, Botconf, NorthSec, Derbycon, and HackFest.
+Invested in his community, he co-organizes MontréHack, a monthly workshop focused on hands-on CTF problem solving, and NorthSec, a large non-profit conference and CTF based in Montreal.